I-gor-C/windows-driver-docs-ddi/wdk-ddi-src/content/wsk/nc-wsk-pfn_wsk_receive_from.md

        buffer that is specified by the
        <i>Buffer</i> parameter.

-#### MSG_CTRUNC

-The control information data was truncated because the number of bytes of control information
-       was greater than the size of the buffer that is specified by the
-       <i>ControlInfo</i> parameter.

 `Irp`

 A pointer to a caller-allocated IRP that the WSK subsystem uses to complete the receive operation
      asynchronously.
 For more information about using IRPs with WSK functions, see
-     <mshelp:link keywords="netvista.using_irps_with_winsock_kernel_functions" tabindex="0">Using IRPs with Winsock
+     <a href="https://docs.microsoft.com/en-us/windows-hardware/drivers/network/using-irps-with-winsock-kernel-functions">Using IRPs with Winsock
-     Kernel Functions</mshelp:link>.
+     Kernel Functions</a>.

 ## Return Value